michaellambgelo/michaellambgelo.github.io/_posts/2023-04-02-obs-twitch.md

 ## What is OBS

+OBS is a video capture technology built as open source software.
+Plugins are available to extend functionality and add helpful features, such as a Twitch integration to view chat and live streaming stats.
+OBS is also capable of recording, helpful for people who are interested in sharing content like a code review.

 I use OBS to stream to two different channels: my personal channel [@michaellambgelo](https://twitch.tv/michaellambgelo) and the channel I run for work, [@cspiregaming](https://twitch.tv/cspiregaming).
 In general, I use OBS to put together the primary view for what I want to stream to Twitch.

 I use the same technologies for both channels but in different ways.
 For my personal channel, I'm primarily interested in interacting with the chat via microphone.
 With C Spire Gaming, I'm primarily interested in interacting with the chat myself via the camera and the group I have assembled.
 How that group is assembled is varied, and thus there are multiple implementations possible for streaming I've found.